American Disabilities Act

-It is the policy of Kingsport Area Transit Service to afford Disadvantaged Business Enterprises (DBEs), as defined in 49 CFR Part 26, as amended, the maximum opportunity to participate in the performance of contracts financed in whole or in part with federal funds.
-Kingsport Area Transit Service’s DBE Policy Statement may be viewed here.
-To see a copy of Kingsport Area Transit Service’s overall DBE goal and methodology for the three fiscal-year period of FFY 2015-2017 (October 1, 2014 through September 30, 2017), click here.
+It is the policy of KATS (Kingsport Area Transit Service) to afford Disadvantaged Business Enterprises (DBEs), as defined in 49 CFR Part 26, as amended, the maximum opportunity to participate in the performance of contracts financed in whole or in part with federal funds.
+KATS DBE Policy Statement may be viewed by clicking here opens in a new window.

 What is a DBE?